 If you do not feel you need the item, proceed to question 5 and ask yourself whether you are buying the item for yourself or somebody else.
 Needless to say, you should not buy an item for yourself if you do not need it or it is for someone else but does not do any good (question 6).

-Now let us assume you really need the item you wish to buy.
-Question 7 will ask you whether you feel positive about the item.
-Listen to your gut feeling.
-Even if you cannot point your finger on it now, if you feel negative or concerned about buying something, do not buy it.
-Try to find out why you feel this way and, if appropriate, identify an alternative and start again.
+Assuming you need the item, question 7 asks about your gut feeling or intuition.
+If you feel negative or are concerned about the purchase, do not buy it.
+Find out why you feel this way and, if appropriate, identify an alternative.

-Question 8 looks at the urgency of the issue and encourages you to prioritise.
-You should not buy a new handbag if your car just broke down, your fridge fell apart or your roof is leaking.
+Question 8 looks at urgency and priorities.
 Prioritise purchases that immediately have a major impact on your quality of life over those that are minor.
 If there is anything you need more urgently, check that you can afford to buy both items (question 9).

 Questions 10-11: not within spending allowance

 Here, we go back a step and look at items that may fall outside your spending allowance.
-Question 10 will ask you whether you can make ends meet for the month you are looking to buy the item.
+Question 10 will ask you whether you can make ends meet for the month.
 Clearly, if you otherwise cannot afford food and shelter, do not buy the item.
 Ideally, you should have an emergency fund (or rainy day fund) from which you can take the money.

 Question 12: comparision